-One question I always hear from fellow homeschooling moms is how do you homeschool multiple children of different ages?
 There is more than one way to homeschool multiple ages, but I’ll share how I do it.
 This is what is working for our family and might work for yours or at least give you some ideas for finding what works for you.
 Homeschooling multiple children comes with challenges but we can get through it.

-Last year was the first year I had all three of my kids homeschooling together more or less, four days a week.
+Last year was the first year I had all three of my kids’ homeschooled together more or less, four days a week.
 My youngest was doing pre-kindergarten work, I let him go at his own pace with it but he wanted to be at the dining room table or on the couch with his big sisters when they were doing schoolwork.

-Having him wanting to learn along with his big sisters was a nice way to ease into having the three of them learning together.
-He was learning some patience waiting for Momma to make it back area the table to help him just like she did with his sisters.
+Having him want to learn along with his big sisters was a nice way to ease into having the three of them learn together.
+He was learning some patience waiting for me to make it back area the table to help him just like I did with his sisters.

 Learning Some Subjects Together

-Last year our History and Science was Level 1, which is for ages 5-7.
-This year History and Science is Level 2, for ages 7-9.
+For example, Level 1, is for ages 5-7.
+This year Level 2, for ages 7-9.
 My girls are in the perfect age range for these making it seamless to teach them together.
 Gauge, who will be five in November, is learning along with them and enjoying every minute of it.

 Learning Some Subjects Individually